Our Members and Trust Board Directors

 My vision for SMART therefore is for it to be the leading multi academy trust in Cornwall providing the very best in education for all its pupils so that they can take full advantage of the life time opportunities that lie before them.

 Mrs Kate Waghorn

 Member and Director

 I have a lifelong interest in education and initially became a governor of saltash.net because I wanted to be more connected with my children’s lives in Saltash.
-I enjoy all aspects of horticulture and have a passion for growing vegetables.
+I have been the Trust Board Chair since the inception of SMART and am very proud of the collaborative expansion of SMART to six schools.
+In my spare time I enjoy all aspects of horticulture and have a passion for growing vegetables.